 The University provides a wide variety of programs and services to support the engagement and academic success of its students.
 Improving instruction for students requiring remediation is an example of a cross-campus effort with a significant positive impact in the classroom.
-On average over the past decade, 65% of entering freshmen require some form of remediation in either English or mathematics (or both) to meet CSU standards.
-The Successful Remediation Committee, a cross-divisional committee formed in 2000, analyzed the needs of students moving through remedial course work, in particular those students who were granted Time-Limit Contracts in order to continue enrollment after their first full year.
+On average over the past decade, 65% of entering freshmen required some form of remediation in either English or mathematics (or both) to meet CSU standards.
+The Successful Remediation Committee, a cross-divisional committee formed in 2000, analyzed the needs of students moving through remedial course work.
 The University responded with increased workshops and personal advising to assist students in completing their remediation coursework.
-As a result of these and other efforts, CSU Stanislaus increased the level of proficiency of sophomore at-risk students in one year from 77% in 1999 to 96% in 2007, consistent with the state average.
+As a result of these and other efforts, CSU Stanislaus increased the percentage of first year students who attain proficiency in their first year from 77% in 1999 to 96% in 2007, consistent with the state average.